MriResearchTools

 getsensitivity(mag::NIVolume, datatype=eltype(mag); sigma_mm=7, nbox=15)

-approach.
+Calculates the bias field using the boxsegment approach.
 It assumes that there is a "main tissue" that is present in most areas of the object.
-If not set, sigmamm defaults to 7mm, with a maximum of 10% FoV.
-The sigmamm value should correspond to the bias field, for a faster changing bias field this needs to be smaller.
 Published in CLEAR-SWI.

 See also makehomogeneous